 1. Move to the Cloud (if you haven’t done so already!)

-Harnessing the potential of accounting software in 2021 invariably means moving to the cloud.
+Harnessing the potential of accounting software in 2021 and beyond invariably means moving to the cloud.
 Cloud software is superior to its desktop counterparts for multiple reasons which relate to collaboration, productivity and operational efficiency.

 Cloud-based software is accessed online, meaning that users are always on the latest version and accountants don’t have to spend extra time, money and mental capacity worrying about whether they are receiving the updates they need in relation to new legislation and tax changes.
 The cloud service subscription-based model means that it is cost effective and relatively affordable to stay up to date in this way.